PhoenixTales/wiki.gothicarchive.org/locations.md

 ## Old Mine
 - referred by two codenames: `OM` and `AM` (German: `Alte Mine`)
 - controlled by _Old Camp_
+- in the final release, meshes of the _Old Mine_ and the _Free Mine_ were swapped
+  - that's why nest of _Minecrawler Queen_ ended here, even though "the monsters on the lower levels" were planned for _Free Mine_

 ## Royal Ore Mines
 - a prison colony in the mountains, containing deposits of iron and _Magic Ore_